The UGC You Thought Was Legal

 The New York law adds another requirement: if you're using a synthetic performer in advertising, the disclosure must include the word "synthetic" or a clear symbol meaning "AI-generated."
 You can't just say "This is AI content."
 You have to specifically indicate it's a synthetic performer.

-The EU Code of Practice, still in draft and finalizing by August 2, suggests a more structured approach: a visual mark or icon that's standardized across platforms, plus additional disclosures for sensitive use cases like deepfakes or public-interest content.
+EU guidance is moving toward a more structured approach: clear labels for generated or manipulated content, plus additional caution for sensitive use cases like deepfakes or public-interest content.

 The Category-Specific Minefields